micahflee/discord-analysis/README.md

 A tool to search Discord JSON files for keywords, and showing you specific messages that include those keywords, as well as the channels they're in.

-Note: This tool was developed in 2017 for a specific journalism project.
+Note: This tool was developed in 2017 for a specific journalism project that's featured in Chapter 14 of [Hacks, Leaks, and Revelations](https://github.com/micahflee/hacks-leaks-and-revelations).
 It's no longer under development.

 ## Getting started